If you plan to participate meaningfully in the U.S. economy, it is vital to examine your credit report every year, and understand everything in it.

 When to Request a Credit Report

 The interest rate you receive from any lender is based on your credit score and the information contained in your credit report.
-If there are mistakes, it could affect the interest rate you receive and cost you hundreds or even thousands of dollars.
+If there are mistakes, it could affect the interest rate you receive and cost you thousands of dollars.

-A recent government survey says that 20% of consumers found at least one error on their credit report.
+A recent government survey says that 20% of consumers found at least one error on their credit report that makes them look riskier than they are.
 That’s one reason it’s so important to check your credit report regularly.

 Hard Pulls vs. Soft Pulls